0xadam/SE3ProjectA/README.md

 ## Usage

-The main program window consist of an interactive seatplan taking the majority of the window space the right side of the window changes between 3 panels.
+The main program window consists of an interactive seating plan, which takes up the majority of the window space.
+The right side of the window transitions between 3 panels.
-  1. the movie selection panel where you select the movie, session time and theatre for booking.
+  1. The movie selection panel, where you are able to select the movie, session time and theatre for booking.
-  2. the ticket selection panel where you choose the tickets and review prices
+  2. The ticket selection panel, where you are able to choose your tickets and review prices.
-  3. the seat allocation panel which allows for selecting your own and random contiguous placing of seats the data is saved on closing of the window.
+  3. The seat allocation panel, which allows for the selection of your own and also a random contiguous placing of seats.
+All data is saved on application exit.

 For detailed instructions on how to use the program, see UserGuide.pdf

 ## Further Information

-Within the docs subfolder of the project is the developement guide and javadoc files which give details regarding our choices throughout the creation on the project as well as code information.
+Within the docs subfolder of the project is the developement guide and javadoc files which give details regarding our choices throughout the creation on the project as well as code documentation.